 The emitter chosen for this H01 is a Cree XP-G3.

-That XP-G3 is behind a dimpled TIR, which gives a beam with a hotspot rolling off into fairly even spill.
+That XP-G3 is behind a dimpled TIR, which gives a beam with a hotspot rolling off into a fairly even spill.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-I compare everything to the KillzoneFlashlights.com 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

 Conclusion